 Brett Coldiron, MD, FACP, FAAD

 Dr. Coldiron is one of the most distinguished Mohs surgeons in the world.
 He founded the Skin Cancer Center of Cincinnati in 1992, and he and his team of board-certified physicians have cured over 50,000 skin cancer cases via Mohs Surgery and other means.
-He is currently immediate past president of the American Academy of Dermatology and has served as president, vice president and secretary treasurer of the American College of Mohs Surgery.
-Dr. Coldiron has published more than 70 peer-reviewed articles, five book chapters and travels the globe as an expert panelist and lecturer in dermatology and Mohs Surgery.
+He is currently past president of the American Academy of Dermatology and has served as president, vice president and secretary treasurer of the American College of Mohs Surgery.
+He has also served as President of the Ohio Dermatological Society, the Ohio Dermatological Foundation and Cincinnati Dermatological Society.
+Dr. Coldiron has published more than 100 peer-reviewed articles, five book chapters and travels the globe as an expert panelist and lecturer in dermatology and Mohs Surgery.
 Dr. Coldiron is also frequently called upon by local and national media organizations to provide expert commentary on skin cancers, Mohs Surgery and other issues in the field of dermatology.
 Click here for Dr. Coldiron’s qualifications, certifications and awards.

 Fun Fact: In high school, Dr. Coldiron was All State in both Football and Chorus, and he played the male lead in Mame his senior year.
 Each of the staff has a song that is “theirs,” and you may hear Dr. C. singing in his smooth baritone voice around the Center as he works with his patients.

 A University of Kentucky graduate, John practiced over 20 years in the emergency department at St. Elizabeth’s.
 John is trained in surgery and assists with most of the Skin Cancer Center’s post-op wound repairs.
 John likes to hike, long-distance bike, and sail.
 He is married and has three sons.